sbarex/MediaInfo/README.md

 Not all properties are always available, depending on the type of file and the engine used to decode it.

-\* _Available only with FFMpeg engine._
+\* _Available only for files decoded with the FFMpeg engine._
-\*\* _Not Available with Metadata engine._
+\*\* _Not Available for files decoded with the Metadata engine._

 It also shows the data of all the video, audio and subtitle tracks present.
 This information can be viewed within submenus or in the main menu.
-The information shown for each track is the same as used for video and audio files.

 Supported video format:
 - video handled by the macOS via CoreMedia